Tangent Maps and Tangent Groupoid for Carnot Manifolds: Introduction

-In~\cite{CP:AMP17} the two approaches are somehow reconciled by singling out a special class of privileged coordinates, in which the nilpotent approximation is given by the tangent group $GM(a)$.
+There is an alternative construction of a graded nilpotent group that is meant to approximate the Carnot manifold $(M,H)$ at the point $a$.
+This construction originated from the work of Folland-Stein~\cite{FS:CMPAM74}, Rothschild-Stein~\cite{RS:ActaMath76}, and others on hypoelliptic PDEs.
+In this approach we obtain a graded nilpotent Lie group $G^{(a)}$ out of ``anisotropic asymptotic expansions" of vector fields in privileged coordinates at the point $a\in M$.
+The graded nilpotent Lie group $G^{(a)}$ equipped with its left-invariant Carnot manifold structure is often called the nilpotent approximation of $(M,H)$ at the point $a\in M$.
+Note also that this construction is very sensitive to the choice of the privileged coordinates.
+I In~\cite{CP:Carnot} the two approaches are somehow reconciled by singling out a special class of privileged coordinates, in which the nilpotent approximation is given by the tangent group $GM(a)$.
 These coordinates are called Carnot coordinates.
 They are an essential ingredient of this paper.
 Examples of Carnot coordinates include Darboux coordinates on a contact manifold, and the canonical coordinates of the first kind of Goodman~\cite{Go:LNM76} and Rothschild-Stein~\cite{RS:ActaMath76} on general Carnot manifolds.
 The polynomial privileged coordinates of Bella\"iche~\cite{Be:Tangent} are not Carnot coordinates in general.
 However, they can be converted into Carnot coordinates by means of a unique homogeneous polynomial change of coordinates.
 We call the resulting coordinates $\varepsilon$-Carnot coordinates.
-An important property of these coordinates is the fact that they are osculated in very precise manner by the group law of the tangent group (see~\cite{CP:AMP17}).
+An important property of these coordinates is the fact that they are osculated in very precise manner by the group law of the tangent group (see~\cite{CP:Carnot}).